Contents Home Map

 At the start of the year 2023 I embarked on a medium-to-long term activity to implement all of the above.
 I refer to this activity as "integrated text and image processing of the Voynich MS", and documentation of this activity will gradually appear, and be referred to here and at "academia.edu".

-This activity is making use of what I would like to call: 'assisted OCR'.
+This activity is making use of what I called 'assisted OCR' above.
 This is a two-step OCR process that makes use of a priori information of the text to be recognised.
-This a priori information is contained in a so-called 'reference transliteration', of which a prototype is already available and presented at the main page (see table).
+This a priori information is contained in a so-called 'reference transliteration', of which a first version is also already available.
+It is described on this page and made available for download at the main page (see table).

 Step 1 of this process consists in finding the precise location of each character in the reference transliteration, and improving this transliteration in the process, by correcting for missing or superfluous characters.

 Once this has been achieved, step 2 of the process consists in better identifying the characters at the established locations.
 While the STA alphabet is at the basis of this activity, for the OCR it is more convenient to use a stroke-based transliteration.
-For this purpose, yet another alpabet has been defined (still in prototype form) which I have called "aaa" (analytical alignment alphabet).
+For this purpose, also a dedicated alpabet has been defined, which I have called "aaa" (analytical alignment alphabet).
 Its sole purpose is to facilitate alignment of different transliterations, and alignment of a transliteration to the MS images.
-It will be documented here as soon as there is a stable definition.
+It is equally described on this page.

 Introduction